Bachelor's Degree from a regionally accredited university or college with at least a GPA of 3.0 in the major and an overall cumulative GPA of 3.0 .

 Applicants must also have 6 credits each in mathematics, science, social science, and English language arts.

-Students with less than a cumulative GPA of 2.7 may be admitted on probation.
 Students admitted as a non-matriculant carry no commitment for later admission into a degree or certificate program.

-In order to take any gradute course for credit, even if one does not intend to pursue a degree or a certificate from The College of New Rochelle, a student must be officially admitted into the Graduate School.
+In order to take any graduate course for credit, even if one does not intend to pursue a degree or a certificate from The College of New Rochelle, a student must be officially admitted into the Graduate School.

 In order to pursue a degree or certificate, a student must matriculate.